-Table 26 Summary of performance for Consent 5013 - construction and maintenance of a rock seawall
+Table 29 Summary of performance for Consent 5015 - damming of unnamed stream

-Co ondition requirement Means of monitoring during period under review Compliance achieved?
-1. Notification prior to maintenance works N/A 2.
-To be constructed and maintained in accordance with the application N/A
+Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Notification prior to maintenance works No works undertaken during period under review N/A 2.
+To be constructed and maintained in accordance with the application Yes 3.
+Minimisation of discharge of N/A

-Со ndition requirement Means of monitoring during period under review Compliance achieved?
-3. Minimisation of disturbance to seabed and foreshore N/A 4.
-Revegetation following the completion of the wall N/A 5.
-Monitoring of erosion Marine ecological inspections Yes 6.
-Compensation to neighbours in the event of loss of land from erosion N/A 7.
-Removal of rock wall when no longer required N/A 8.
-Optional review provision re. environmental effects No further reviews available, expires June 2015 N/A 0\ verall assessment of consent compliance and environmental performance in respect of this consent High
+Condition requirement Means of monitoring during period under review Compliance achieved? contaminants 4.
+Removal of dam when no longer required N/A 5.
+Optional review provision re. environmental effects No further reviews available, expires June 2015 N/A O verall assessment of consent compliance and environmental performance in respect of this consent N/A consent not in use during period under review

-Table 27 Summary of performance for Consent 5015 - damming of unnamed stream ---------- ---------------------------- --
+Table 30 Summary of performance for Consent 5016 - diversion of unnamed stream ---------- ------------ ----------------- ---------------- -----------------------------

 Co ndition requirement Means of monitoring during period under review Compliance achieved?
 1. Notification prior to maintenance works No works undertaken during period under review N/A 2.
-To be constructed and maintained in accordance with the application Yes 3.
+To be constructed and maintained in accordance with the application Maintenance not required during the period under review N/A 3.
 Minimisation of discharge of contaminants N/A 4.
-Removal of dam when no longer required N/A 5.
-Optional review provision re. environmental effects No further reviews available, expires June 2015 N/A 0 verall assessment of consent compliance and environmental performance in respect of this consent N/A consent not in use during period under review с ondition requirement Means of monitoring during period under review Compliance achieved?
-1 Notification prior to maintenance works No works undertaken during period under review N/A 2 To be constructed and maintained in accordance with the application N/A
+Optional review provision re. environmental effects No further reviews available, expires June 2015 N/A 0\ Overall assessment of consent compliance and environmental performance in respect of this consent